nukeop/nuclear/README.md

 ![genre view](https://i.imgur.com/KrzUvwp.png)

 ## Dev build process
+As all Electron applications, Nuclear has two parts: the server and the web app.

-Make sure you're using the latest version of Node and NPM.
-To develop the project locally, you should only do:
+Before you begin, make sure you're using the latest version of Node and NPM.
+To run the web app part in development mode locally, you should only do:
 ```bash
 $ npm install
 $ npm run watch
 ```

 This launches webpack.
 It watches local files for changes and rebuilds the project as needed.
 The project also has hot reload built in.

-And in another terminal window:
+To launch the server, you need to run this in another terminal window:
 ```bash
 $ npm run electron:dev
 ```
 This launches a development version of the program.
 Tmux is very useful here so you can keep an eye on all running processes.

+A new window should open that will load the web app part and run Nuclear.

 ---
 To run production version: